KlosRadieschen/cidergo/README.md

 }
 ```

 This example demonstrates how to connect to the Cider client and retrieve information about the current song.

-You can specify a different port or use an empty string for the default.
+## Documentation

+The documentation will be added very soon.
+For now, you can refer to the API documentation, as seen below.

 ## API Reference